bchin224/days_since_client/README.md

      - Adjusted index so all resources are displayed
      - Virtual calculating elapsed time now works (within 10 days of accuracy)

+1/11 - Changed to green accent and background colors
+     - Adjusted failure messages to be more specific to function
+     - Adjusted show even modal information

 ### User Stories
 ```md
 As a user, I want a form to sign up.